The Soldier's Details

 Ian Heppingstone was born into one of WA’s pioneering families.
 Educated at Trinity College 1913, Hale School 1914-15 and Perth Modern School in 1916-17.
-He later studied medicine in Melbourne and went jackerooing in Queensland before enlisting.
+He later studied medicine in Melbourne and went jackerooing in Queensland, returned to WA mining area at Kalgoorlie before enlisting.

-A man of small physical stature, he was more than 40years old when he joined the 2/4th.
+A man of small physical stature, he was more than 40 years old when he joined 2/4th.
 He became known as ‘Pop’ by his soldier comrades, many of whom were half his age.

 A keen historian later in life, he devoted 38 years to voluntary research for Royal WA Historical Society, working virtually every Friday at the Society’s Nedlands headquarters.